ShoYamanishi/CopyMemoryIsolated/README.md

 This is a tiny Xcode project for macOS and iOS, that have been sent to Apple Feedback Assistant to report an issue.
 The issue number `FB11913672`.

+# Update Feb 27, 2023 (Fix)

+The issues has been addressed and fixed in Xcode 14.3 Beta(14E5197f).
+I have tested it for MacMini M1 2020, OSX13.1(22C65) and iPhone 13 Mini, iOS 16.3.1.
+Now the data copied to a shared MTLBuffer with copyMemory() is in sync.

 ## Issuse Description

 `MTLBuffer` in `storageModeShared`, which is used for a uniform constant for a fragment shader is not synced after  `buffer.contents().copyMemory( from:  byteCount: )` is called for it, if the Swift compiler optimization option is `-O` (speed).